victor-gil-sepulveda/pyRMSD/README.md

 or
     \> python build.py --cuda

 Please see this same section in the Linux instalation guide.
-It has only been tested without CUDA support, but it may need only [minor changes](#build_win) to add it.
+It has only been tested without CUDA support, but it may need only [minor changes](#build_linux) to add it.

+##<a id="buildscript"></a>3- The custom building script
+pyRMSD includes a small build script that is indeed a recipe to compile the C extensions of pyRMSD.
+This script only works with Python 2.7+ as it uses the module *sysconfig* to get the search path for python headers and libs.
+The building script will try to guess the location of the needed files for compilation, however it can be modified to be able to handle all kind of scenarios.
+In order to do this you may want to modify the upper case constants in the top part of the file.

+###<a id="build_linux"></a>Unix-based systems
+The script was used in a Ubuntu x86 and Ubuntu x64 Os, as well as a MacOs (Snow Leopard) for the non CUDA build.
+PYTHON_X constants were left unchanged.
+It was also used under Ubuntu x64 with CUDA 4.2 to build the CUDA enabled version.
+If you are going to use it to build a CUDA enabled version you may have to change the *CUDA_BASE* constant, which needs to point to the base directory of your CUDA installation (in our case  */usr/local/cuda-4.2*).
+Required headers and libs are usually stored inside the */include* and */lib64* folders (*/lib* in x86 systems) subfolders, but you can also change it by modifying *CUDA_INCLUDE_FOLDER* and *CUDA_LIBRARIES_FOLDER*.
+Finally you can change *CUDA_ARCHITECHTURE* to match the architecture of your GPU.
+###<a id="build_win"></a>Windows systems

-##Testing (Developers)
+##<a id="testing"></a>Testing (Developers)
+Once installed you can run the tests in *pyRMSD/test* using:

+    \> python -m unittest testCondensedMatrix testMatrixHandler testMatrixNeighbours testMatrixStatistics testRMSDCalculators testPdbReader

+Currently only the *test_create_with_reader* test will fail if all the dependencies are fullfilled (it's unwritten yet).
+If you didn't build pyRMSD with CUDA support, 3 tests will be skipped.

 ##Benchmarcks (Developers)

 ### Building